Bob Dyer: Big-game fishing

 On retirement Bob and Dolly moved to the Isle of Capri in Queensland's Gold Coast and took up seriously what had previously been a hobby, big-game fishing for such fish as marlin.
 Between them, they broke 50 world records, and 150 Australian records.

-Death
+Later life and death

 In the late 1970s, Bob and Dolly sold their house and moved to a high-rise apartment.
 Bob developed Alzheimer's disease and became reclusive until his death in 1984.
 Dolly died almost twenty one years later, on Christmas Day 2004.